shangweihung/Random-Straws-Drawer/README.md

 # Random-Straws-Drawer
 This is a side project that I use for gaining knowledge on web development and database implementation.
+Functions and User Interface are keep updating and adjusting.

 ## Purpose: